kreilly86/coffee-probe/README.md

   - Have a running score indicator to check my progress
   - Be challenged by the questions at each level
   - Be able to move through each quiz question without any glitches
+  - Be presented with a final score at the end of the quiz
   - Find additional resources to educate myself further
 <br>
 <hr>